TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/pico1-manual.md

     The file manager should show a new storage device named RPI-RP2.
 Drag and drop any of the code.UF2 files to this device.
 It will restart after a second or two.
 If this still does not reset the keypad then instead of the code.UF2 file drag and drop the file flash_nuke.uf2, wait a few seconds and then drag the code.UF2 file to the device.
+(3) Sending a reboot <*r0*> via a serial port to the TouchPad's comport may also help to unfreeze the macropad - or if
+    it is present press the HW reset button.
+Setting the reset-on-start option via *r1* is another way to solve this problem if it occurs more than once a week.
 -----------------------------------------------------------------------------------------------------------------------

 ```